-You can read here his full work titled The Priest: His Dignity and Obligations via PDF.
+Read his full work titled The Priest: His Dignity and Obligations via PDF.

-The life of St. John Eudes is an example of how God always raises up the saints we need to prepare us for the challenges and dangers we face ahead.
+The life of St. John Eudes is an example of how God always raises up the saints that we need to prepare us for the challenges and dangers we face ahead.
 St. John Eudes, pray for us!

 This article has been updated and was originally published in August 2015. © The Catholic Company